mariadriada/test-btc/README.md

 Open [https://test-btc.surge.sh/](https://test-btc.surge.sh/) to view it in the browser.

 ### Local repository:
-You need have npm installed.
+Do you need to have npm installed.
 1. Clone repository in a local folder: `git clone https://github.com/mariadriada/test-btc.git`
 2. Change to folder: `cd test-btc`
 3. Install dependences: `npm install`